A Guide to Avoiding Predatory Publishers

 - Not indexed in major academic research databases (Google Scholar, Ulrich's Web or Mendeley don't count)

 - Publication workflow has an abnormally fast turnaround, (i.e., a couple of weeks)

 How to Assess a Journal: a one-page infographic developed by CARL on key things to consider when assessing a journal.

 Think.Check.Submit: a series of checklists to identify trusted journals and publications prior to submitting your work.
 These checklists are tailored to help you assess if your article, chapter, or book should be submitted to a journal or publication.

-Journal Citation Report (JCR): If a journal is claiming to have an Impact Factor (IF), you can check the JCR to see if the journal is listed and its corresponding IF.
-Every journal listed is legitimate, but like other resources, it does not include every legitimate journal—just journals with IFs.
+Journal Citation Reports (JCR): If a journal is claiming to have an Impact Factor (IF), you can check the JCR to see if the journal is listed and its corresponding IF.
+This report does not include every legitimate journal—just journals with IFs.
 Tip: If a publication is claiming to use IFs from another resource that is not the JCR, be wary.
 IFs are solely produced by JCR.